ucdavisdatalab/basic-stats-1/docs/02_mathematical-statistics.md

 ## Central limit theorem
 The most important mathematical result in statistics, the Central Limit Theorem says that if you take (almost) any sample of random numbers and calculate its mean, the distribution of the mean tends toward a normal distribution.
 We illustrate the "tending toward" with an arrow and it indicates that the distribution of a sample mean is only *approximately* Normal.
-But if the samples were from a Normal distribution then the sample mean has an *exactly* Normal distribution.
+But if the original samples were from a Normal distribution then the sample mean has an *exactly* Normal distribution.
+From here, I'll start writing the mean of a random variable $X$ as $\bar{X}$ and the mean of a sample $x$ as $\bar{x}$.

 $$ \bar{X} \rightarrow N(\mu, \frac{\sigma^2}{n}) $$
 And because of the identities we learned before, you can write this as